openrails/openrails/Source/Documentation/Manual/driving.rst

-By left-clicking a second time on the AI train (usually when it has completely appeared on the screen - if it is far away from the player train this can require several seconds to load tiles etc.) the switch of control occurs.
+By left-clicking a second time on the AI train (usually when it has completely appeared on the screen - if it is far away from the player train this can require several seconds to load the *world* around the train) the switch of control occurs.

 The AI train string now becomes red and is moved to the first position.The train can be driven, or set to autopilot mode.
 The former player train